 Goal 15: Life on land

 Sustainable forests are good for the climate.
-AP3 owns 122,000 hectares of production forest that is sustainably managed.
-A further 6,300 hectares of forest is set aside to conserve 11 species of animal and plant and their natural ecosystems.
+AP3 owns 150,000 hectares of production forest that is sustainably managed and has set aside 18,900 hectares for nature conservation.

 Goal 16: Peace, justice and strong institutions